duosecurity/duo_log_sync/README.md

   polling:
     duration: 5
     daysinpast: 180
-  checkpointDir: "/tmp"`
+  checkpointDir: "/tmp"
+  log_format: "JSON"`

 - Choose whether to receive data on TCP/TCPSSL/UDP.
 In case of TCPSSL, you will also need to provide filepath of the cert file.
-For normal TCP, it can be left blank.
+For normal TCP or UDP it can be left blank.

 `transport:
   protocol: "TCP"